 SO WHAT’S YOUR FAVORITE?

 Have you been to any of these?
 What did you think?
-Or do you know any other hidden gems in Europe that are missing?
+Or do you know any other small European towns and places that are missing?
+I definitely have a few more on my bucket list, like all the little islands in Scotland or cute towns like Karlovy Vary in Czech Republic.
 Tell me all about it in the comments… and maybe make me want to come back for more! 🙂